fearlessdots/flask-docker-hello-world/README.md

 ## Additional information

-More information can be found in the sources below:
+More information can be found in the websites below:

 - <https://github.com/markbenschop/flask-demo/blob/master/Dockerfile>
 - <https://www.clickittech.com/devops/dockerize-flask-python-application/>